David Prosser Jr.: Result

 The day after the election, Kloppenburg was thought to be ahead by a razor-thin margin of 204-votes, leading her to prematurely declare victory.
 Late in the afternoon of April 7, Waukesha County Clerk Kathy Nickolaus announced that the preliminary vote totals she had given to the Associated Press on April 6 did not include 14,315 votes from Brookfield, her county's second largest city and one of the most Republican.
 The announcement changed the unofficial total, giving Prosser a lead of over 7,000 votes which likely would not be changed by a recount.
 Other, much smaller errors in the preliminary count were found in other counties favoring both candidates.
 A final vote canvass of all the counties in Wisconsin gave Prosser an official lead of 7,316 votes on April 15.
 Kloppenburg did request a recount at taxpayer expense (costing as much as $500,000) and Prosser was eventually declared the winner by 7,006 votes.

 New York Times analyst Nate Silver declared on April 8 that Nickolaus' error pointed to incompetence, not conspiracy.
 However, Democrats called on Nickolaus to resign, citing her previous employment under Prosser in the mid-1990s as a member of the assembly caucus and questions about her procedures and counts in prior elections.
 State election officials announced an investigation of possible voting irregularities going back to 2006.

+Death

+Prosser died of cancer at Rennes Health Care Center in Appleton, on December 1, 2024.